 Think you would just walk away if you encountered red flags like these?
 Don’t kid yourself—there are plenty of reasons we ignore warning bells, like a bigger paycheck, higher status, or the opportunity to live in a great location.
 But, if you see these signs, you shouldn’t overlook them simply because you want to make more money.
 A nagging unease or feeling of discomfort could be your big brain’s way of letting you know that you’re not ready or that it’s not the best option.

-2. Are You Feeling Desperate?
+2. Are You Feeling Desperate With Your Career Move?

 If you’re in a crummy situation and you hate your job, and you get a chance to make a change, there’s a chance you might make the jump just to escape your current situation.
-Make sure you’re approaching the decision with a clear head so you can determine if the new opportunity actually offers something better or if it just seems that way.
+Make sure you’re approaching the decision with a clear head.
+This is so you can determine if the new opportunity actually offers something better or if it just seems that way.
 Remember that you need to vet this new opportunity.
 You need to assess if this new company, culture, team, management, product, is an actual fit for you and sets you up for success.

-If you can’t find that clear headspace on your own, talk to someone.
+That is to say, if you can’t find that clear headspace on your own, talk to someone.
 When you feel panicky, it’s incredibly difficult to maintain perspective.
 Someone on the outside, someone who doesn’t have your emotional attachment to the situation, can often be of enormous help.
 A trusted friend, mentor, or career coach can help you recognize and sort through your options.

 3. Are You Trying to Spite Someone?